 Q: Does a 20-foot Ethernet cable slow down internet speed?

 A: No, at 20 feet, an Ethernet cable is well within its operational limits, and any speed degradation is negligible.
-Your internet speed is more likely limited by your ISP plan or network hardware.
+Your internet speed is more likely limited by your ISP plan or network hardware, not the cable length.

 Q: Is Cat6 or Cat6a better for a 20-foot ethernet cable?

-A: For most users, Cat6 is sufficient for Gigabit speeds.
-Cat6a is better for future-proofing and if you specifically require 10 Gigabit speeds over this distance, as it offers greater bandwidth and reduced crosstalk.
+A: For most users, Cat6 is sufficient for Gigabit speeds (1 Gbps).
+Cat6a is better for future-proofing and if you specifically require 10 Gigabit speeds over this distance, as it offers greater bandwidth (500 MHz) and reduced crosstalk.

 Q: Can I run a 20-foot ethernet cable outdoors?

-A: Only if it’s specifically rated for outdoor use, typically with a UV-resistant, waterproof, and sometimes burial-rated jacket.
+A: Only if the cable is specifically rated for outdoor use, typically with a UV-resistant, waterproof, and sometimes burial-rated jacket.
 Standard indoor cables will degrade rapidly when exposed to the elements.

 Q: What’s the real advantage of using a 20-foot ethernet cable over Wi-Fi?